 Spider veins are the mildest form of venous insufficiency.
-This condition can affect blood circulation in any of the body’s extremities, but is most common in the legs.
+This condition can affect blood circulation in any of the body’s extremities, but it’s most common in the legs.
 The condition is also known as venulectasias or telangiectasia and affects about 30 percent of the adult population, mostly women.

 There are a number of factors that increase your risk of developing spider veins, including:

-If these symptoms develop they will occur in the area surrounding the discolored skin.
+If these symptoms develop, they will occur in the area surrounding the discolored skin.
 The symptoms of spider veins often worsen after extended periods of standing or sitting.

 While spider veins are a form of venous insufficiency and are often considered an embarrassing condition, they do not require medical treatment.
 However, many people with spider veins choose to have them removed.

 The earlier you treat a cluster of veins that appear, the better.
 Spider veins will get worse over time, and some can get bigger and become painful.
 As you age, the veins can become swollen, and the veins can bleed in severe cases.

 Minimally and non-invasive treatment options are available for treating spider veins in Boca Raton.
 If you do not want to seek treatment with laser therapy or sclerotherapy, Dr. Jodi Schoenhaus often recommends a number of lifestyle changes that will enhance vein health.

 Sclerotherapy is the use of an FDA-approved soap-like medicine that is used in the vein to damage the vessel and the body breaks it down.